Ozanyurdakul98/Ozanyurdakul98/README.md

 # Ozan Leon Yurdakul

+## Main fact's about ME
 - 👋 Hi, I’m @Ozanyurdakul98
+- 🥸 I'm born in Austria but from Turkey and currently living in Germany
-- 👀 I’m interested in Web Development and a bright future for our World
+- 👀 I’m interested in good Web Development and a bright future full of Robots!
 - 🌱 I’m currently learning Fullstack Web Development
 - 📫 How to reach me ozan.yurdakul58@gmail.com

+## My
 ##Projects

 My first Project is a Recipe Website build with HTML: